-BIO 3510: Natural History of the Appalachians (3) Prerequisite: Eight hours of biology or permission of instructor An introductory study of the geology, climate, soil, flora and fauna of the Appalachian range, with emphasis on Virginia.
+An introductory study of the geology, climate, soil, flora and fauna of the Appalachian range, with emphasis on Virginia.
 Three hours lecture, plus local field trips.

-BIO 3600: Molecular Genetics (4)

-Prerequisite: BIO 2010, BIO 2015

-A comparative study of prokaryotic and eukaryotic genetics.
-Both Mendelian and molecular genetics will be discussed, with an emphasis on the current knowledge of the molecular nature of genes, their roles in controlling the development and function of organisms, their inheritance and evolution.
+BIO 3600: Molecular Genetics (4) Prerequisite: BIO 2010, BIO 2015 be discussed, with an emphasis on the current knowledge of the molecular nature of genes, their roles in controlling the development and function of organisms, their inheritance and evolution.
 In the lab students conduct actual research into the genes regulating the development and/or function of a model organism, as well as learn current research strategies and bioinformatic analysis tools.
 Three lecture hours and three laboratory hours.
 It is a very intense experience and will require additional lab hours at times.